 “John…” and then with a much clearer voice, he squeezed my hand and said, “I want you to know that I’ll never, ever forgive you for what you’ve done to me.”

 I was shocked, even breathless for a second.
 Shaking my hand from his grip, I turned, left the room, went back to the airport and flew back to Miami.
-I was shocked, disappointed, and certainly angry, but maybe I also felt it was fair vengeance.
-The real shocker, of course, is that he didn’t even die!
+I was disappointed - and certainly angry, but maybe I also felt it was fair vengeance.
+The twist, of course, is that he didn’t die that weekend.
 His condition improved, and he went back to live at home.

-In August, the phone rang and it was Charlie’s best friend again.
+In August, the phone rang - Charlie’s best friend again.

 “John - I’m calling about Charlie.
 He’s in intensive care again.
 Doctors don’t expect him to live through the weekend.
 He’s asking for you, John.
 Can you come before it’s too late?”